EdySamaha/Effective_Penetration_Testing_tools/README.md

 Then input the required parameters

 ## Traffic Maze
+Work in progress.
 Masks traffic by going through proxies and mixing headers.

 #### Usage:
 NOTE: This script is ONLY useful when imported and used in other scripts.